sentrysoftware/metricshub/hws-otel-collector/src/site/markdown/integration/datadog.md

 ### Estimating the energy usage and carbon footprint of your infrastructure

-After collecting metrics for a few hours, **{project.name}** can estimate the power consumption, energy costs, and carbon emissions of the IT infrastructure on a daily, monthly, and yearly basis.
+After collecting metrics for a few hours, **${project.name}** can estimate the power consumption, energy costs, and carbon emissions of the IT infrastructure on a daily, monthly, and yearly basis.
 This information is available in the **Hardware Sentry - Main** and **Hardware Sentry - Site** dashboards:

 ![Datadog Dashboards -Estimated consumption and emissions](../images/datadog-main-estimated-consumption-and-emissions.png)

 The **Margin of Error** indicates the percentage of error in the estimate.
 The lower its value, the more reliable it is.

-**${project.name]$** also reports the power consumption, energy costs, the CO₂ emissions of each monitored host in the corresponding **Hardware Sentry - Host** dashboard:
+**${project.name}** also reports the power consumption, energy costs, the CO₂ emissions of each monitored host in the corresponding **Hardware Sentry - Host** dashboard:

 ![Datadog Dashboards - Reporting the host's power consumption and carbon footprint](../images/datadog-host-power-consumption-and-emissions.png)